techrityorg/Mentorship/curriculum/Web/HTML&CSS/Week0/README.md

 Have you finished with everything?
 Be proud of yourself, as you have optimally prepared yourself with all the tools needed to make your coding adventure a success!

-Before getting technical, please read about the HackYourFuture culture [here](https://github.com/HackYourFuture/culture) and also check [these scenarios](https://github.com/HackYourFuture/culture/blob/main/scenarios.md) that will give you a hint on how we work.
+Before getting technical, please read about the mentee's dons&donts [here](/Dos&Donts.md) and also check the [student manual](/curriculum/student-manual.md) that will give you a hint on how we work.
 The first or second week of the course, there will be a collaborative session with your whole class to discuss all of this.

 Now, with that out of the way we can get started with the readings for the first week.
-You can find that [here](https://github.com/HackYourFuture/HTML-CSS/blob/master/Week1/README.md).
-Make sure you've finished it before your first class on Sunday!
+You can find that [here](https://github.com/techrityorg/Mentorship/tree/main/curriculum/Web/HTML%26CSS/Week1).